 15.4 Graphic images provided by the Client belong to the Client unless the Designer expressly states that ownership is retained by them.

-15.5 Software code written by the developer prior to the date of this agreement and incorporated in the Website belongs to the developer.
+15.5 Software code written by the Developer prior to the date of this Agreement and incorporated in the Website belongs to the Developer.

-15.6 Code written specifically for the website/software belongs to the developer.
+15.6 Code written specifically for the website/software belongs to the Developer.

-15.9 All elements of Orchestra products and services remain the property of the developer and are provided on a licence to the Client.
+15.9 All elements of Orchestra products and Services remain the property of the Developer and are provided on a licence to the Client.
 The details of the licence are detailed in the order.

-15.10 The client is licenced to use Orchestra for their own purposes during the term of the licence and may not be resold or used outside of the terms of the order or these terms.
+15.10 The Client is licenced to use Orchestra for their own purposes during the term of the licence and may not be resold or used outside of the terms of the order or these terms.

-Intellectual Property Rights Indemnity by Designers
+Intellectual Property Rights Indemnity by Developer

-16.1 Notwithstanding Clause 19, no limitations of the liability of the Designer to the Client specified elsewhere in this agreement shall apply to this paragraph;
+16.1 Notwithstanding Clause 19, no limitations of the liability of the Designer to the Client specified elsewhere in this Agreement shall apply to this paragraph;

-16.2.1 gives notice to the developer of any infringement immediately he becomes aware of it;
+16.2.1 gives notice to the Developer of any infringement immediately he becomes aware of it;

-16.2.2 gives the developer the sole conduct of the defence to any claim and does not at any time admit liability or otherwise settle or compromise or attempt to settle or compromise the claim except upon the express instructions of the developer; and
+16.2.2 gives the Developer the sole conduct of the defence to any claim and does not at any time admit liability or otherwise settle or compromise or attempt to settle or compromise the claim except upon the express instructions of the Developer; and

-16.2.3 acts in accordance with the reasonable instructions of the developer and give to the developer whatever assistance they reasonably require in respect of the conduct of their defence.
+16.2.3 acts in accordance with the reasonable instructions of the Developer and give to the Developer whatever assistance they reasonably require in respect of the conduct of their defence.

-16.3 The developer shall reimburse the Client its reasonable costs incurred in complying with the above provisions.
+16.3 The Developer shall reimburse the Client its reasonable costs incurred in complying with the above provisions.

-16.4 The developer shall have no liability to the Client in respect of infringement if it results from any alteration modification or adjustment to the Software not undertaken by the developer.
+16.4 The Developer shall have no liability to the Client in respect of infringement if it results from any alteration modification or adjustment to the Software not undertaken by the Developer.

-16.5 Except in the case of Clause 17.3, in the event of an infringement the developer shall immediately make such alterations modifications or adjustments to the Software as shall be necessary to make them non-infringing and shall not charge the Client for this work.
+16.5 Except in the case of Clause 17.3, in the event of an infringement the Developer shall immediately make such alterations modifications or adjustments to the Software as shall be necessary to make them non-infringing and shall not charge the Client for this work.

 Intellectual Property Rights Indemnity by Client

-17.1 The Client hereby agrees to indemnify the developer against all claims and costs arising:
+17.1 The Client hereby agrees to indemnify the Developer against all claims and costs arising:

 17.1.2 out of any failure to comply with any law or statutory instrument.

-17.2 Provided that the developer:
+17.2 Provided that the Developer:

 17.2.1 give notice to the Client of any infringement immediately they become aware of it;